10-3-pursuit/firebase-fullstack-frontend-auth-firestore/README.md

-# React User Login Starter w Protected Routes
+# React User Login Firebase Starter w Protected Routes

 Your Readme for your project goes here